Skip to main content

 "your_agent_id_here",

-"streaming", // Note: tag ends with _stream
+"streaming", // Entrypoint tag must end with _stream

 true,